jverzani/PolynomialFactors.jl/README.md

 detailed in Chapters 14 and 15 of the excellent text *Modern Computer Algebra* by von zer Gathen and Gerhard.

-There are technical limitations for large primes, so for large problems, the factoring solutions in `SymPy.jl` or `Nemo.jl` would be preferred.
-In general, if those are installed, they may be preferred, but this package requires no additional external libraries.
+The factoring solutions in `SymPy.jl` or `Nemo.jl` would be preferred, in general, especially for large problems.
+However, this package requires no additional external libraries.

 Examples: